-Turning now the findings with respect to the influence of organized interests, Table 1 reveals that organized interests who support state or local policies have a significant influence on the justices' decision making.
-Compared to a case in which there are 4 briefs supporting the state or local policy, in a case with 11 briefs (a one standard deviation change), a justice is 4% more likely to take the states' rights position.
-Moreover, when the Council of State Governments, the National Conference of State Legislatures, the National Governor's Association, and/or the National League of Cities participate as amicus curiae, a justice is 8% more likely to endorse the state or local policy at issue.
+Turning to the findings with respect to the influence of organized interests, Table 1 reveals that organized interests who support state or local policies have a significant influence on the justices' decision making.
+Compared to a case in which there are four briefs supporting the state or local policy, in a case with eleven briefs (a 1 standard deviation change), a justice is 4 percent more likely to take the states' rights position.
+Moreover, when the Council of State Governments, the National Conference of State Legislatures, the National Governors Association, and/or the National League of Cities participate as amici curiae, a justice is 8 percent more likely to endorse the state or local policy at issue.
 As such, the results indicate that these organizations are particularly effective in persuading the justices to endorse states' rights positions.
 Interestingly, Table 1 indicates that amicus briefs filed in opposition to state or local policies do not influence the justices' decision making in federalism cases.
-Finally, the control variable reveals that, when the lower court opposed the state policy, a justice is 16% more likely to take the states' rights position, thus confirming the justices' tendency to take cases on appeal in order to reverse lower courts.14
+Finally, the control variable reveals that, when the lower court opposed the state policy, a justice is 16 percent more likely to take the states' rights position, thus confirming the justices' tendency to take cases on appeal in order to reverse lower courts.19